nickbrandt/GitLab/doc/administration/high_availability/README.md

 ## Recommended Setups based on number of users

-- 1 - 1000 Users: A single-node [Omnibus](https://docs.gitlab.com/omnibus/) setup with frequent backups.
-Refer to the [Requirements page](https://docs.gitlab.com/ee/install/requirements.html) for further details of the specs you will require.
+- 1 - 1000 Users: A single node Omnibus setup with frequent backups.
+Refer to the [requirements page](https://docs.gitlab.com/ee/install/requirements.html) for further details of the specs you will require.
 - 2000 - 50000+ Users: A scaled HA environment based on one of our [Reference Architectures](#reference-architecture-recommendations) below.

-## GitLab Components and Install Instructions
+## GitLab Components and Installation Instructions

 Before we get into the architectures we should first detail the relevant GitLab [components](https://docs.gitlab.com/ee/development/architecture.html#component-diagram) and / or